Excited Black woman in plaid holding letter, male friends excited behind her

 • Take admitted student information seriously.
 Not long after receiving your grad school acceptance, you’ll start receiving important updates about your enrollment deposit, financial aid, graduate housing (if applicable), admitted student visit programs, course scheduling, new student orientation, student life, and much more.
 Hold on to this information and read it carefully.

 • Start (or continue) talking with other students.
-By now you may have established contact with current or former graduate students from your program.
+By now, you may have established contact with current or former graduate students from your program.
 You may even know others who were just admitted too.
 Reach out to these individuals (social media can be great for this).
-You can learn a lot from them all, and knowing some of your student colleagues before you enroll will be helpful too.
+You can learn a lot from them all, and knowing some of your student colleagues before enrolling will be helpful.

 • Try to schedule a campus visit.
 Whether or not you have done so already, now is a great time to visit your future campus.
 Many graduate institutions offer admitted student programs.
 This provides a great opportunity for you to meet the “family” you may decide to join for the next few years.
 You may also choose to visit on your own at another time.
 And if you want an unadulterated look at the graduate institution, make an unannounced visit!
 When no one knows you’re coming, you can experience things as they really are.
 Just keep in mind that you won't be able to schedule appointments you might want ahead of time, like visits with professors.